usnistgov/800-63-3/sp800-63a/sec9_usability.md

 ###  9.4.
 Post-Enrollment
-Post-enrollment refers to the step immediately after enrollment but prior to typical usage of an authenticator (for usability considerations for typical authenticator usage and intermittent events, see [800-63B, Sections 10.1 through 10.3](sp800-63b.html#usabilitycommon)).
+Post-enrollment refers to the step immediately after enrollment but prior to typical usage of an authenticator (for usability considerations for typical authenticator usage and intermittent events, see [SP 800-63B Sections 10.1 through 10.3](sp800-63b.html#usabilitycommon)).
 As described above, users have already been informed at the end of their enrollment session regarding the expected delivery (or pick-up) mechanism by which they will receive their authenticator.

 Usability considerations for post-enrollment include: